Shubin-Luan-Umich/SIADS699_Capstone_FA24_Team23/docker/README.md

-# LipShade Lab - Personalized Lipstick Recommendation System
+# Lipstick Recommendation - Personalized Lipstick Recommendation System

-LipShade Lab is an AI-powered web application that provides personalized lipstick recommendations based on user's skin tone analysis.
+Lipstick Recommendation is an AI-powered web application that provides personalized lipstick recommendations based on user's skin tone analysis.
 The system uses facial detection, color analysis, and a sophisticated recommendation engine to suggest the most suitable lipstick products.

 ## Project Structure